GovTechSG/seed-docs-new/configure-cli-tools/configuration-of-common-developer-cli-tools-with-cloudflare-warp.md

 ## Docker

-Docker for Desktop on macOS and Windows uses virtual machines to host the Docker engine.
-The Docker engine must be configured to trust the Cloudflare Certificate.
+Docker for Desktop on macOS and Windows relies on virtual machines to host the Docker engine.
+To ensure compatibility with the Cloudflare Certificate, it's necessary to configure the Docker engine accordingly.

-Following are the instructions for the smooth operation of the Docker engine behind the Cloudflare WARP, but note this is **not recommended** for building a production-ready Docker images.
+These instructions are provided to ensure the Docker engine functions seamlessly alongside Cloudflare WARP.
+However, it's important to note that this approach is not the recommended method for building production-ready Docker images.

-> **Tip**:
-> Consider building your Docker images using [SHIP-HATS CI/CD]( https://www.ship.gov.sg/).
+For a more suitable solution, explore [SHIP-HATS CI/CD](https://www.ship.gov.sg/) for Docker image creation.

 - [Pull Docker images from a Docker image repository with Cloudflare Warp](#pull-docker-images-from-a-docker-image-repository-with-cloudflare-warp)
 - [Connect operating system in your Docker container to Internet with Cloudflare Warp](#connect-operating-system-in-your-docker-container-to-internet-with-cloudflare-warp)